 8. Swept-Back Bangs

-If you have lengthy side bangs, sweeping them back instead on styling them forward can create a fresh look.
+If you have lengthy side bangs, sweeping them back instead of on styling them forward can create a fresh look.
 Furthermore, if you have started growing out your bangs, this is also the perfect style for you.
 Swept-back bangs look perfect with lobs, bobs and even grown out pixie cuts.
-They create the perfect balance between chic and carefree.
+They create a perfect balance between chic and carefree.
 For a more subtle version, wear your swept bangs as Rachel McAdams or for a bolder look, pair with a close shave on the side, such as Miley.

 9. Blunt Bangs

 Like straight across bangs, blunt bangs can create quite a severe look.
 But if drama is what you are after, then these are the bangs for you.
-Both shoulder length lobs and chin length bobs work great for this style.
+Both shoulder-length lobs and chin-length bobs work great for this style.
 A bob adds to the theatrical style of the bangs whilst a lob softens it.
 Blunt bangs should be cut thick and heavy with no thinning.
 Have your hairdresser taper in the sides to gently frame the face and offset the severeness of this style.